 Example.
 You are the sole proprietor of a flower shop.
-You drive your van 20,000 miles during the year: 16,000 miles for delivering flowers to customers and 4,000 miles for personal use.
+You drove your van 20,000 miles during the year.
+16,000 miles were for delivering flowers to customers and 4,000 miles were for personal use.
 You can claim only 80% (16,000 $\div$ 20,000) of the cost of operating your van as a business expense.

 Standard mileage rate.
 Instead of figuring actual expenses, you may be able to use the standard mileage rate to figure the deductible costs of operating your car, van, pickup, or panel truck for business purposes.
-You can use the standard mileage rate only for a vehicle that you own.
-The standard mileage rate in 1996 is 31 cents for all business miles.
-To figure your deduction, multiply your business miles by 31 cents.
+You can use the standard mileage rate for a vehicle that you own or lease.
+The standard mileage rate in 1998 is 32.5 cents for all business miles.
+To figure your deduction, multiply your business miles by 32.5 cents.